krahets/hello-algo/en/docs/chapter_introduction/what_is_dsa.md

 <p align="center"> Figure 1-4 &nbsp; Relationship between data structures and algorithms </p>

-Data structures and algorithms can be likened to a set of building blocks, as illustrated in the Figure 1-5 .
+Data structures and algorithms can be likened to a set of building blocks, as illustrated in Figure 1-5.
 A building block set includes numerous pieces, accompanied by detailed assembly instructions.
 Following these instructions step by step allows us to construct an intricate block model.

 ![Assembling blocks](what_is_dsa.assets/assembling_blocks.png){ class="animation-figure" }

 <p align="center"> Figure 1-5 &nbsp; Assembling blocks </p>

-The detailed correspondence between the two is shown in the Table 1-1 .
+The detailed correspondence between the two is shown in Table 1-1.

 <p align="center"> Table 1-1 &nbsp; Comparing data structures and algorithms to building blocks </p>